yvvgen/modacq/presentation/slides.md

 ### 1. Introduction
 #### 1.3 Apprentissage des représentations

->*The process of learning a representation of a dataset, such that the representation is meaningful for a given task.*

 **Intuition** : Le réseau de neurones apprend une représentation de l'audio qui est indépendante de la modalité d'enregistrement.